Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 Appraisal contingency: what it does and doesn't do

-An appraisal contingency gives the buyer the right to exit the transaction and receive their earnest money back if the home appraises below a specified threshold — typically the contract price.
+An appraisal contingency gives the buyer a contract-defined option if the home appraises below the agreed threshold.
+In many offers that threshold is the contract price, but the exact protection depends on the addendum language.
 It does not force the seller to reduce the price.
-It gives the buyer an exit option.
+It gives the buyer a negotiated exit or renegotiation path.

 Including an appraisal contingency shifts some risk back to the seller: they cannot hold the buyer to a price the lender will not finance without the buyer covering the gap in cash.
 Sellers who prefer offers with limited contingencies may view an appraisal contingency as reducing deal certainty.